 - Professor Gail Gillon (2022) - Aspiring to a literate world for all

 Image: Suzanne Purdy delivers Grace Gane Lecture in 2019

-- An individual who has made a significant contribution to speech-language therapy in New Zealand and/or internationally through teaching, promotion of the profession, research or clinical advancements.
+The nominee has significantly contributed to speech-language therapy in Aotearoa New Zealand, and/or internationally through teaching, promotion of the profession, research, or clinical advancements.

-- The individual does not need to be a speech-language therapist, but the nominating committee must specify the person's contributions to the profession.
-Supporting material may be provided if appropriate.
+The nominee does not need to be a speech-language therapist, but the nominating committee must specify the person's contributions to the profession.

 Nominated by the NZSTA conference committee with a rationale/supporting material.
 The conference committee typically nominates two individuals, and the NZSTA board makes the final decision.